freerange/site/soups/weeknotes/week-405.snip.markdown

 I think we both have the sense of being busy but not necessarily being productive.
 It's not clear to me whether this is accurate or not.
 I wonder whether it's more a case of not having a good measure of our productivity rather than actually not being productive.

-We spent some time talking about higher level goals for the company that we could use to help us make decisions.
+We spent some time talking about higher-level goals for the company that we could use to help us make decisions.
 This is something we've tried in the past but I'm not sure it's ever particularly worked very well.

 We consolidated a number of project ideas that we had scattered in various places.
-We want a single place that we can quickly/easily add new ideas and a place that we can review when we're looking for inspiration for things to work on.
+We want a single place where we can quickly/easily add new ideas and a place that we can review when we're looking for inspiration for things to work on.

 ### More client work